Akashbhatt04/python-todo-app/README.md

-# Awesome TODO App by User One
+# TODO App by User One
-# Awesome TODO App by User Two
+# TODO App by User Two